lambdamikel/Speak-SID/README.md

 - [Simon Owen](https://simonowen.com/sam/sidplay/) for the [Z80 SID Player.](https://github.com/simonowen/sidplay)

 Previous SID hardware soundcards for the CPC exist.
-The earliest one was featured in the [CPC International 8/1989 Issue.](https://archive.org/details/54_Amstrad_PC_International_1989-08).
+The earliest one was featured in the [CPC International 8/1989 Issue.](https://archive.org/details/54_Amstrad_PC_International_1989-08)
 Other attemps of connecting a SID to the CPC are documented on the CPC Wiki Forum.
-The hardware design of Speak&SID differs in major aspects from all of these, and is not related to any previous designs.
+The hardware design of Speak&SID differs in major aspects from all of these, and is not related to any previous designs in any way.